Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Guidance and Open Problems

-\paragraph{User assessment of LLM responses.} While this may change with LLM-enabled search, none of the LLMs we experimented with routinely cite sources when answering end user security questions.
+\paragraph{User assessment of LLM responses.} While this may change with LLM-enabled search, none of the LLMs we experimented with routinely cite sources when answering end-user security questions.
 Indeed, URLs are present in less than 5\% of the GPT answers in our evaluation.
-We recommend users explicitly ask for authoritative sources supporting LLM responses, and consider requesting that LLMs find supporting data from government or nonprofits sources of the user’s choosing (e.g., NIST, FTC).
+We recommend users explicitly ask for authoritative sources supporting LLM responses, and consider requesting that LLMs find supporting data from government or nonprofit sources of the user’s choosing (e.g., NIST, FTC).

 As discussed in \cite{barman2024beyond}, ``simple heuristics to detect potential errors or misinformation from LLMs’’ should be part of a user toolkit for safe interaction with LLMs.
 Towards such a toolkit we see evidence of two heuristics in our data given that errors in some of the evaluation criteria are predictive of other errors.
 In particular, indirect GPT responses ($n=153$) have errors in accuracy, thoroughness and relevance with probability greater than $.58$.
 Similarly, irrelevant GPT answers ($n=15$) have errors in accuracy, thoroughness or directness with probably greater than $.73$.
 The support for each of these heuristics is relatively low, so it is an open problem to confirm that these heuristics hold.
 That said, they suggest a promising direction for helping users safely interact with LLMs since indirect responses and irrelevant content may be more easily recognized than the other criteria and serve as an early user warning that a response may be low quality.
-While there has been recent progress in computational approaches to predicting hallucinations \cite{farquhar2024detecting}, \textit{user friendly} heuristics are an important open problem.
+While there has been recent progress in computational approaches to predicting hallucinations \cite{farquhar2024detecting}, \textit{user-friendly} heuristics are an important open problem.

+We note that our study informs user guidance for interacting with LLMs but does not explore user perception of LLM responses.
+Understanding the applicability and understandability of LLM responses to user security questions is an open problem.